debesheedas/GPU-JPEG-Decoder/README.md

 # GPU-JPEG-Decoder
-High performance JPEG Decoder for GPU
+Fully Parallelized GPU-only High Performance JPEG Decoder

 ## Introduction

-GPU-JPEG-Decoder is a high-performance tool for decoding JPEG images on GPUs.
-This project leverages CUDA to implement efficient parallelization strategies, achieving significant speedups compared to traditional CPU-based decoders.
+Our CUDA decoder is a high-performance tool for decoding JPEG images on GPUs.
+This project leverages CUDA to implement efficient parallelization strategies, achieving significant speedups compared to traditional CPU (jpeglib and zune-jpeg) and GPU (nvJPEG) based decoders.
 The repository also includes benchmarking tools, profiling scripts, and support for testing on various datasets.

 ## Table of Contents